nsmsn/personal-site-v1/_posts/2015-08-31-everyday-developers.md

 I also appreciate the direction the [Roots](http://roots.io) team is taking with their open source WordPress projects.
 The next version of their starter theme will be shipped without Bootstrap, and require fewer dependencies, so you can install your preferred front-end boilerplate (or create your own).
 Similarly, their development and deployment packages aren't dependent on installing their starter theme or set of&nbsp;plugins.

-###The right tools for the right people
+###On The right tools for the right people

 While Javascript frameworks and build processes have gotten a ton of attention, the bread and butter for a lot of everyday developers is still the content management system&mdash;customizing them, theming them, training clients and authors on how to use them.
-Once your work is done, what do your clients inherit?
+Once your work is done, what do your clients&nbsp;inherit?

 > I think a lot, as I move through the project, about what I'm going to be leaving behind.
 I think a lot about the legacy they're going to have.
 If I build this site for you on Drupal, you're going to have to have someone to maintain that Drupal instance.
 That's not going to be me, because I don't enjoy that.
 I can hook you up with someone else and recommend somebody and they'll do it.
 Or I can teach you the skills if you're a person that can learn those skills and you can do it.
 What I cannot do is just put you on this system that needs regular updates and those updates which take a certain level of technical savvy and then never talk to you about it and walk away and leave you with security flaws.
 We're going to have that conversation at the very beginning because I need to suss out whether or not you can handle the responsibility of babysitting a Drupal website for the next five years.
 If you can't, then I'm going to make a different choice for you.
 I'm going to put you on Squarespace or wordpress.com.
 I'm going to put you on something where you don't have to update your own software.